Diospyros kaki: In culture

 Throughout Asia, healing properties are attributed to the kaki.
 They are said to be helpful against stomach ailments and diarrhea.
 Immature fruits are said to be a treatment for fever, if they ripen in containers until they are sweet as honey.
 The juice of unripe fruit is said to lower blood pressure and the fruit stem to relieve a cough.
 To reinforce these effects, the fruit is peeled before use, exposed to the sunlight during the day and to the dew at night, until a white powdery coating forms.

-A vase adorned with a kaki cake, a pine branch and an orange is a symbol of the desire for "great happiness in 100 affairs."
+A vase adorned with a kaki cake, a pine branch and an orange is a symbol of the desire for "great happiness in 100 affairs".

 Consumption

 The leaves are commonly removed before serving.
 Though the skin is often removed, it may be eaten, especially when the fruit has ripened and the tannins have significantly broken down, reducing the astringency.
 They can also be dried; two fruits are attached to a string which is then hung over a pole.

 In Korea, it is usually eaten as a dessert or when there are guests at home.
 The persimmon is cut into sections and the skin and core is usually removed.
 Persimmons are eaten dry during the winter, and they are very popular amongst children.
 In autumn, families and farmers from the rural areas collect persimmons and hang them to dry.
 Powdered sugar is sometimes added to enhance the sweetness.

+Persimmon leaves used to wrap sushi is a regional speciality of Nara Prefecture, Japan.

 Persimmon vinegar may be made from Oriental persimmons.